Couples today are inundated with digital noise, making the tactile experience of a physical brochure a powerful differentiator.

 20. Post-Wedding Product Guide

 The sales cycle does not end at the wedding.
-Photographers and videographers should include a section detailing post-production products like albums, prints, and editing timelines.
+Photographers and videographers should add a section on post-production products.

 This sets the stage for upselling physical products after the event concludes.